draperlaboratory/cozy/cozy-viz/README.md

 ## Usage

 https://github.com/draperlaboratory/VIBES-internal/assets/6383381/05e2b78b-3839-4f12-ac27-a62cae9d9349

 ### Running

-To use angr-viz locally, you'll need to serve the directory contents. `python -m http.server` will generally do the trick.
+To use cozy-viz locally, you'll need to serve the directory contents. `python -m http.server` will generally do the trick.
 If you'd like a fancier development-oriented server, and you have nix installed and flakes enabled, you can `nix run` to fire up a configured `browser-sync`.
+If you've installed cozy with `pip`, you should also be able to launch cozy-viz using the functions in cozy's `server.py`—check the documentation for that.

 ### Loading Traces